BjarkeHautop/bayesSSM/README.md

 The core function, `pmmh`, implements the Particle Marginal Metropolis-Hastings, which is an algorithm that first generates a set of
-$N$ particles to approximate the likelihood and then uses these particles to perform MCMC sampling of the parameters $\theta$.
+$N$ particles to approximate the likelihood and then uses this approximation in the acceptance probability.
 The implementation automatically tunes the number of particles and the proposal distribution for the parameters.